 It’s no secret I’ve shrugged at most of the revelations brought about by the documents Edward Snowden stole: most described legal programs doing things you’d expect the NSA to do — and in many cases exposed completely legitimate programs that should never be exposed.

-Now, however, Bart Gellman and Ashkan Soltani have published something truly worrying: evidence that suggests the NSA has been able to surreptitiously tap into links between servers that make up the data centers of Google and Yahoo abroad and siphon off data about their users.
+Now, however, Bart Gellman and Ashkan Soltani have published something truly worrying: evidence that suggests the NSA has been able to]1 that make up the data centers of Google and Yahoo abroad and siphon off data about their users.

 But parts of the story are frustratingly vague.
 After raising the specter that the NSA is collecting data and content of US Person (USPER) communications, they write, “The NSA does not keep everything it collects, but it keeps a lot.”
 How much does it keep?
 The document snippets they post do not say.
 The exact place the NSA taps into the data is also a bit unclear — the published slide, with that smiley face that will permanently come to define the agency, makes it appear that the break-in happens at the front-end servers (basically the servers that connect users to the cloud).
 But then the body of the article makes it sound like the tap happens on the fiber lines connecting the data centers that make up the cloud.